Rocket Lab Launch Complex 1 (Mahia)

 Owner / operator: Rocket Lab Founded: 2016 First orbital launch: 2018

-Total orbital launches: ~55+ Annual launch rate: ~15/year Current vehicles: Electron, HASTE (hypersonic)
+Total orbital launches: around 55+ Annual launch rate: around 15/year Current vehicles: Electron, HASTE (hypersonic)

 The first private orbital launch site in the Southern Hemisphere and among the world's most active small-launch facilities.
 Electron has a proven record of rapid-cadence dedicated smallsat launches.